xguse/blacktie/_sources/tutorial.txt

    :language: yaml
    :linenos:

+.. todo:: Add the slots for custom email server options.

 Using e-mail notifications
 --------------------------
 ..
-Note:: For now, only gmail addresses can be used to *send* notifications because the server settings are hardcoded into the functions right now.
-I will soon add this info to the config file and then any smtp server will be usable.  *Any* email can be used as the recipient.
+Note:: New in vX.X: any smtp server should now be usable if you code the host and port into the yaml config file.  *Any* email can be used as the recipient.

+.. todo:: change vX.X to actual version number about email server

-.. warning:: Also: gmail's 2-step authentication will NOT work.
+.. warning:: gmail's 2-step authentication will NOT work.
 Sorry.
 I will look into how to deal with that eventually.

 You will need to provide your password in order to use the email notifications but it is not a good idea to store human readable passwords lying around your system.
 So the file that is used to store your password must contain a version of your password that has been encoded in base64.
 This will scramble your password beyond most people's ability to read it as a password as long as you don't name it something silly like ``password_file.txt``.